zkorum/.github/profile/ROADMAP.md

 - To showcase Privency capability, we want to make an app that only allow registering people over 18 that holds a French citizenship or a French residency card
 - Each unique person can only create 1 account
 - The app should not be able to know the personal info of the users - only that they pass the requirements
-- Whenever a certain public smart-contract is called, the identity will be revealed to the caller
+- this app will be a basic forum with restricted write access for French citizens over 18.
-- This app will be a basic forum.
+- anyone can start a poll, and people can vote

 Assumptions and limitations:
 - zkML would be too long to implement so we assume users hold a valid Verifiable Credential containing their personal ID data